arntanguy/blog/_posts/2021-07-09-ice-climbing-guide-japan.markdown

 - **Difficulty**: Very Hard.
 Multipitch, WI4+ to WI6

 {% include video.html path="/images/japan-ice-topo/hokkaido/raiden/view.mp4" type="mp4" alt="Mount Raident" %}

-{% include carousel.html name="mount_raiden_carousel" %}
+{% include gallery-layout.html gallery=site.data.galleries.ice-climbing-guide-japan-raiden id_number="12398" %}

 ## West coast

 When conditions are right, many ice falls can form along the west coastline of Hokkaido.
-Unfortunately for us, when we travelled around Hokkaido in January 2021, most falls weren't fully formed yet, or downright inexistant, with the exception of Mount Raiden described above.
+Unfortunately for us, when we travelled around Hokkaido during the first week of January 2021, most falls weren't fully formed yet, or downright inexistant, with the exception of Mount Raiden described above.
 Here is an overview of the partially formed ones that we could find:

-{% include carousel.html name="west_coast_carousel" %}
+{% include gallery-layout.html gallery=site.data.galleries.ice-climbing-guide-japan-hokkaido-west-coast id_number="321123" %}